-Graduate in Computer Science (BSc) specialising in Artificial Intelligence and Genetic Algorithms.
+Graduate in Computer Science (BSc), specialising in Artificial Intelligence and Genetic Algorithms.
 Two fields that drew most of his interest were Computer programming and Economics.
-This was because Software development and Computer Games had a huge influence in his early life.
-Economics was introduced through trading items and virtual-currencies in games with established open market economies.
+This was because Software development and Computer Games had a huge influence on his early life.
+Economics was introduced through trading items and virtual currencies in games with established open market economies.
 These interests fuelled his path leading to the pursuit of developing skills in both Economics and Computer Science.
 While improving his skillset in developing and researching Artificial Intelligence, specifically Genetic Neural Networks (GNNs), he also started to research different markets, which includes the Foreign Exchange Market.

-Assisting the company by integrating programming and trading financial markets, the focus being on Research and Development of algorithms and software to streamline the trading process to make it increasingly convenient for a trader to do their analysis.
-His specialised skillset in Artificial Intelligence and forex trading domain knowledge he can identify and create useful software to tackle the problems that arise when trading.
+Assisting the company by integrating programming and trading financial markets, the focus is on the Research and Development of algorithms and software to streamline the trading process to make it increasingly convenient for a trader to do their analysis.
+With his specialised skillset in Artificial Intelligence and forex trading domain knowledge, he can identify and create useful software to tackle the problems that arise when trading.

-First encounter with looking at the financial markets started from the very young age of 13 playing around on virtual economies (runescape) and returning massive amount of profits (2Billion in runescape) which at the time went for a rate of £4 per million however to dump such a massive amount of money I needed to settle at a discounted price of £2.50 per million, I didn’t end up selling the full 2billion as I enjoyed playing the game and it was a necessary asset to have in the game however I sold enough of it to earn a profit of £1500 into a paypal account which at the time my parents thought was crazy for a 13 year old to have.
+My first encounter with looking at the financial markets started from the very young age of 13, playing around on virtual economies (Runescape) and returning the massive amounts of profits (2Billion in runescape) which at the time went for a rate of £4 per million however to dump such a massive amount of money I needed to settle at a discounted price of £2.50 per million, I didn’t end up selling the full 2billion as I enjoyed playing the game and it was a necessary asset to have in the game however I sold enough of it to earn a profit of £1500 into a paypal account which at the time my parents thought was crazy for a 13 year old to have.
 This was my first taste of earning money through trading on a market.

 I did this through use of basic mathematical and psychological techniques.
 Making use of supply and demand to allow for a good profit margin.
 This stopped at the age of 16 when I started college.
 At this point I knew I had a passion in two fields computer science because most of my life at the time revolved around the internet and my computer, and trading on virtual economies to multiply an asset as there was a sense of achievement knowing that I can gain profits by using simple logic while sitting at home.